Negative Advantages Is a Double-Edged Sword: Calibrating advantages in GRPO for Search Agents: Experiment

 \subsection{Ablation Study}

-We conduct ablation studies to evaluate the effectiveness of CalibAdv in adjusting the advantage in each aspects.
-To quantify the effect of each stage in mitigating natural language degradation during training, we introduce the \textbf{High PPL Ratio}, defined as the proportion of outputs whose PPL $>$ 50\footnote{Based on our empirical observations, outputs with a PPL $>$ 50 are almost always nonsensical, typically exhibiting garbled text or word-level repetition.}.
-A higher High PPL Ratio indicates more severe degradation in natural language generation.

-The ablation study results are shown in Table~\ref{tab:ablation f1}, and Figure~\ref{fig:ablation curve} illustrates the training dynamics after progressively incorporating each component of CalibAdv, including entropy, PPL, high PPL ratio, F1-score, format score, number of valid search steps.
-Overall, we observe that each stage of CalibAdv improves both performance and training stability, albeit with different emphases.
+We conduct ablation studies to evaluate the effectiveness of each component in CalibAdv.
+To quantify the severity of natural language degradation, we introduce the \textbf{High PPL Ratio}, defined as the proportion of outputs whose PPL $>$ 50\footnote{Empirically, outputs with a PPL $>$ 50 are almost nonsensical, typically exhibiting garbled text or word-level repetition.}.
+A higher value indicates more severe degradation in natural language generation.
+Table~\ref{tab:ablation f1} reports the ablation results, and Figure~\ref{fig:ablation curve} shows the training dynamics after progressively incorporating each component of CalibAdv, including entropy, average query correctness score, high PPL ratio, F1-score, format score, and number of valid search steps.

-\paragraph{Effect of Prepending the Think Token.} Prepending the \texttt{<think>} token substantially improves training stability, allowing the model to complete an entire epoch.
-However, entropy and PPL still increase significantly, and 7.3\% of the outputs remain high-PPL, indicating persistent degradation in natural language generation.
-This suggests that mandatory identical prefixes in GRPO rollouts may exacerbate training instability.

-\paragraph{Effect of Soft Penalization for Intermediate Steps.} Introducing soft penalization for intermediate steps further enhances training stability and slightly reduces the High PPL Ratio.
-The F1-score improves markedly, together with a significant increase in the number of effective search steps, indicating that reducing incorrect penalties on correct intermediate steps substantially benefits model performance.

-\paragraph{Effect of Advantage Rebalancing at the Final Answer Step.} With advantage rebalancing applied to the final answer step, high-PPL outputs are completely eliminated, effectively resolving natural language degradation.
-Meanwhile, the F1-score gains further improvement.